 An alternative explanation for fracturing and faulting

-An alternative explanation, to tectonism, for faulting and fracturing on Bermuda, which is likely to be as unwelcome as the faulting itself, is volcanic reactivation during the Pleistocene Epoch.
-Such an event would have caused initial expansion (differential uplift) of the seamount as magma was injected and ultimate contraction (differential subsidence) as the magma cooled.
+An alternative explanation (to tectonism) for faulting and fracturing on Bermuda is volcanic reactivation during the Pleistocene Epoch.
+This would have caused initial expansion (differential uplift) of the seamount as magma was injected and ultimate contraction (differential subsidence) as the magma cooled.
 Associated fracturing and faulting within the Bermuda Seamount, may well have propagated into the limestone cap.
-There would not have been any eruption of magma at the surface, otherwise we would observe exposed deposits of lava and ash contemporaneous with the Pleistocene limestones, limited internal reactivation cannot be ruled out.
+Although there is no evidence of significant eruption of magma at the surface in the form of obvious exposed deposits of lava and ash contemporaneous with the Pleistocene limestones, limited internal reactivation cannot be ruled out.

 Age-data from samples of volcanic rock retrieved from boreholes could be used to identify Pleistocene volcanic activity, but these are presently far too limited to do so.
 An existing age measurement of approximately 34 million years reliably identifies only one episode of magma intrusion (RE1,VO1), but by no means rules out others.
 In fact, existing age-data are so limited that they provides little more than the broadest understanding of the volcanic history of the Bermuda Seamount; despite the impression given by some accounts of the subject.
 Further discussion of the evidence for volcanic reactivation can be found at the end of Chapter 2.